 So whenever you hear a choir singing powerfully in Latin, especially with Orchestral Bombing, it means that this is epiceven when it's not.
 This trope is extremely common in movie trailers and the climax of devastating final battles; Hollywood will tell you that nothing can dictate "watch this movie" or "Grand Finale and the End of the World" more than potent choir chants in a language most viewers don't know, and that this is the way to give a scene that extra bit of ominous importance.

 The actual meaning of the words is unimportant.
 They could be singing Latin nursery rhymes or reading from a Roman phone book for all we know, or even Dog Latin or complete gibberish; it's the sound that matters, but there are bonus points if the chanting is reminiscent of, or outright stolen from Carl Orff's Carmina Burana, especially "O Fortuna".
 Another famous one is Dies Irae, whose lyrics are genuinely ominous.
+(If for any reason, such as parodying the trope, 4shared has an mp3 download link for O Fortuna.)

 If the creators are particularly clever, the chanting will include a Bilingual Bonus.